Statistical Tests for Replacing Human Decision Makers with Algorithms: Data and Algorithm Description

 \section{Data and Algorithm Description}

-The data of our work came from the National Free Prepregnancy Checkups (NFPC) project.
-Starting from 2010, this project offers free health checkup for couples planning to conceive and is conducted across 31 provinces in China.
-The dataset contains more than 300 features for each observation.
-These features include age, demographic characteristics, results from medical examinations and clinical tests, disease and medication history, pregnancy history, lifestyle and environmental information of both wives and husbands.
-The data also include the true birth outcome, which is denoted as normal ($y = 0$) or abnormal ($y = 1$).
+Our data came from the National Free Prepregnancy Checkups (NFPC) project.
+Starting from 2010, NFPC offers free health checkup for couples planning to conceive and is conducted across 31 provinces in China.
+The dataset contains more than 300 features for each observation, including age, demographic characteristics, results from medical examinations and clinical tests, disease and medication history, pregnancy history, lifestyle and environmental information of both wives and husbands.
+The data also include the birth outcome, which is denoted as normal ($y = 0$) or abnormal ($y = 1$).
 In addition, the dataset records doctors' IDs and diagnoses of pregnancy risk.
 The doctors' diagnoses are graded according to 4 levels: 0 for normal, 1 for high-risk wife, 2 for high-risk husband, and 3 for high-risk wife and husband.
-In this paper, we regroup the doctor's diagnoses into 2 levels, where a grade of 0 corresponds to normal pregnancy and any higher grade corresponds to a diagnosis of risky pregnancy.
+In this paper, we group the doctor's diagnoses into 2 categories, where a grade of 0 corresponds to normal pregnancy and any higher grade corresponds to a diagnosis of risky pregnancy.

-The original dataset we accessed includes information about 3,330,304 couples that have pregnancy outcomes between January 1, 2014, and December 31, 2015.
-We excluded redundant features and the samples with missing information on doctors' diagnoses and those for which more than 50\% of feature values are missing.
-Then we were left with 168 dimensional features of 1,137,010 couples who were diagnosed by 28,716 doctors for analysis.
+Our original dataset includes 3,330,304 couples that have pregnancy outcomes between January 1, 2014, and December 31, 2015.
+We exclude duplicate features and samples for which either doctors' diagnoses or more than 50\% of feature values are missing.
+We were left with 168 features of 1,137,010 couples who were diagnosed by 28,716 doctors.
 Of these observations, 61,184 couples (5.38\%) had abnormal birth outcomes.